HeapSpace/heapcon/content/talks/improving-your-git-workflows/_index.md

 ---
 title: "Improving your Git workflows"
+description: "Tips and tricks for improving developer productivity."
 ---

 Almost everybody uses Git nowadays.
 But how many people actually know how Git works internally?
 It is powerful, but extremely confusing.